DavidCdeB/EOS_2_phonons/README.md

     with open(VOLUMES[vol_i] + '_SCANMODE_1.d12', 'w') as f:
 ```

-or this line, if there is a second negative phonon mode:
+or additionally by this line, if there is a second negative phonon mode:

 ```
     with open(VOLUMES[vol_i] + '_SCANMODE_2.d12', 'w') as f: